agilebits/emergency-kit/README.md

 ### node (native client)

-The Emergency Kit takes advantage of ES6 features.
-Use the most recent versions of node.
+The Emergency Kit takes full advantage of ES6.
+Use the most recent version of node.

 ```javascript